-The site selection within the study area was based on four categories of vegetation: near-natural forest (FOR), steppe close to the forest (STE), disturbed forest with regrowth of trees (DWIR) and disturbed forest showing no regrowth of trees (DNOR) (Figs. 1 and 23).
+125 The site selection within the study area was based on four categories of vegetation: near-natural forest (FOR), steppe close to the forest (STE), disturbed forest with regrowth of trees (DWIR) and disturbed forest showing no regrowth of trees (DNOR) (Figs. 1 and 3).
 In addition, we distinguished three categories of disturbance intensity.
 "Low intensity" included e.g. logging of single trees.
 "Moderate" included logging of patches within a forest stand and fires that did not affect the whole forest stand.
 "Severe" included clear cutting and fires that destroyed the whole forest stand (Tab.
 A1, appendix).
-To reduce the effects of factors that were not in the focus of this study, we kept geology, exposition (only north-facing slopes), inclination, and slope morphology as similar as possible.
-The eElevation of the studied soil profiles ranged from 1850 to 2100 m a.s.l., which is well below the upper tree line of approx. 2500 m a.s.l.
+To reduce the effects of 130 factors that were not in the focus of this study, we kept geology, exposition (only north-facing slopes), inclination, and slope morphology as similar as possible.
+The elevation of the studied soil profiles ranged from 1850 to 2100 m a.s.l., which is well below the upper tree line of approx. 2500 m a.s.l.
 (Klinge et al., 2018).
-54 soil profiles were described according to the FAO Guidelines for Soil Description (Jahn et al., 2006) and classified according to WRB (IUSS Working Group WRB, 2015).
+54 soil profiles were described according to the FAO Guidelines for Soil Description (FAO, 2006) and classified according to WRB (IUSS Working Group WRB, 2015).
 The presence of permafrost was documented as well.
-The soil profiles were sampled horizon-wise, whereby thick horizons were subdivided for the sampling, such that the maximum thickness included in one sample did not exceed 30 centimetres.
-We also carried out in situ measurements of saturated hydraulic conductivity, using a compact constant-head permeameter (Eijkelkamp) (Amoozegar and Warrick, 1986; USDA, 2014).
+The soil profiles were sampled horizon-wise, whereby thick horizons were 135 subdivided for the sampling, such that the maximum thickness included in one sample did not exceed 30 centimetres.
+We also carried out in situ measurements of saturated hydraulic conductivity, using a compact constant head permeameter (Amoozegar and Warrick, 1986; USDA, 2014).
 The measurements were done in five replicates.
-In addition, soil horizons with low rock-fragment contents were sampled with 100 cm3 and 250 cm3 steel cylinders for laboratory measurements of pF curves and hydraulic conductivity, respectively.
-Samples for pF curves were taken during two field campaigns, whereas samples for hydraulic conductivity were taken only during one field campaign, thus not from all profiles that were sampled for pF measurements.
-The in-situ measurements of hydraulic conductivity provided additional data.
-Therefore, the sizes of the datasets for pF curves and hydraulic conductivity differ.
+In addition, soil horizons with low rockfragment contents were sampled with 100 cm and 250 cm steel cylinders for laboratory measurements of pF curves and hydraulic conductivity, respectively.

-Figure 23: Typical soil profiles under the four vegetation categories.
+Figure 3: Typical soil profiles under the four vegetation categories.